All About Security Guards

 Below is a list of the median annual salaries for Security Guards in different U.S. states.

 |State||Annual Mean Salary|

 Below is a list of the types of tools and technologies that Security Guards may use on a daily basis:

 - Corel WordPerfect Office Suite

 - IBM Lotus 1-2-3

-What work experience do I need to become a Security Guard?
+What education or degrees do I need to become a Security Guard?

 Those interested in being a Security Guard may also be interested in: